Marneus68/spac/README.md

 conjunction with the `go generate` command.
 For instance, add the following line at the beginning of your `main.go`:

-    //go:generate spac static spacContent.go
+    //go:generate spac www static

 To package the content of your resource directory you will have to run `go generate` in your project.

-This will package the content of the directory named "static" into a source file named "spacContent.go" containting the resource map named "SpacContent".
+This will package the content of the directory named "www" into a source file named `static.go` contained in a folder named static.
+The source will contain a resource map named `Content` in a golang package named `static`.

 You can then use all the resources packaged as byte arrays from within your go code.